xuwenzhi/wordpress/wp-content/plugins/blog-designer/readme.txt

 = Can I manage my "Read More" text on blog page? = Yes, you can change that text and decorate it also whatever you like.

+= What about custom post type support? =
+Custom Post type support only available with PRO version.

 == Screenshots ==

 1. Blog Designer admin interface